onedata/op-worker/doc/architecture/storage/storage-crud-operations.md

-e. **Verify new configuration** — `storage_crud_utils:verify_configuration/4` with the new readonly/imported values and helper config.
+e. **Verify new configuration** — `storage_crud_utils:verify_configuration/4` with the new readonly/imported values and helper spec.

 f. **Run diagnostics** — `storage_crud_utils:run_diagnostics/3`
    on all nodes.
 Read-write test is skipped if readonly is `true`, or if the storage is imported and already supports a space.

 The preparation phase produces three values:
-- `HelperConfigChanged :: boolean()`
+- `HelperSpecChanged :: boolean()`
 - `LumaChanged :: boolean()`
 - `NewStorageConfig :: #storage_config{}` (the complete new record)